da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-troubleshooting.md

 Please examine the error logfiles at your node.

 For recovering bunches of Packages you might consider a rollback via Database.
-Just set the packages in state '800' for a clean rollback, BUT check the error and the error codes first!
+Just set the packages in state '800' for a clean deletion, BUT check the error and the error codes first!
+Only packages lower then 400 are deleteable, because otherwise they are archived!

 #### Error Handling in DA-WEB